-Description: Launch into Work (Li Activity for job seekers.
-Participat include training, work experience job for suitable Participants who requirements of the Project.
-Partiscreening and selection, and prerequired), to determine their suit prior to commencement in a LiW cion is voluntary.
-LiW Projects , mentoring and a guaranteed successfully complete all icipants must participate in employment checks (if ability for the job on offer Activity Code: LiW Job Plan Code: Job Plan Codes for interviews associated with LiW Projects are not currently available.
+Description: Launch into Work (LiW) is a pre-employment Activity for job seekers.
+Participation is voluntary.
+LiW Projects include training, work experience, mentoring and a guaranteed job for suitable Participants who successfully complete all requirements of the Project.
+Participants must participate in screening and selection, and pre-employment checks (if required), to determine their suitability for the job on offer prior to commencement in a LiW Project.
+Activity Code: LiW Job Plan Code: Job Plan Codes for interviews associated with LiW Projects are not currently available.
 Further information will be provided in future tranches of this guideline.
 Eligibility: Participants aged 18 years and over who are in Workforce Australia Services, Transition to Work or ParentsNext Note: LiW Projects may have additional unique eligibility criteria relevant to the role.
 Duration: Variable - depending on the requirements of the role.
 Can run for 2 or up to 12 weeks.
-Specified Activity: Yes PBAS: Yes - Please refer to the PBAS points values for tasks and activities in the Points Based Activation System factsheet Activation eligible: Yes - Provider-assessed Progress Payment: Yes - pathway to employment activity
+Specified Activity: Yes PBAS : Yes - Please refer to the PBAS points values for tasks and activities in the Points Based Activation System factsheet Activation eligible: Yes - Provider-assessed Progress Payment: Yes - pathway to employment activity